A distance exponent for Liouville quantum gravity: Introduction

 Since $h$ is a distribution, or generalized function, and is not well-defined pointwise, the formula~\eqref{eqn-lqg-metric0} does not make rigorous sense.
 However, one can rigorously construct the volume form associated with the metric~\eqref{eqn-lqg-metric0}, which should be a regularized version of $e^{\gamma h(z)} \, dz$, where $dz$ is the Euclidean volume form.
 This was accomplished in~\cite{shef-kpz}, where it was shown that several different regularization procedures for $e^{\gamma h(z)} \, dz$ converge to the same limiting measure $\mu_h$, the \emph{$\gamma$-quantum area measure induced by $h$}.
 See also~\cite{rhodes-vargas-review} and the references therein for a more general theory of regularized random measures.
 The procedure used in~\cite{shef-kpz} also allows one to define a length measure $\nu_h$ on certain curves in $D\cup \bdy D$ (including $\bdy D$ and independent SLE$_\kappa$-type curves for $\kappa = \gamma^2$).

 A major problem in the study of LQG is to make sense of~\eqref{eqn-lqg-metric0} as a random metric (distance function).
 This has recently been accomplished in the special case when $\gamma = \sqrt{8/3}$ by Miller and Sheffield in the series of works~\cite{qle,sphere-constructions,tbm-characterization,lqg-tbm1,lqg-tbm2,lqg-tbm3}, using a random growth process called quantum Loewner evolution.
 For certain special types of quantum surfaces defined in~\cite{wedges}, the resulting metric space is isometric to a certain \emph{Brownian surface}, a random metric space which locally looks like the Brownian map~\cite{legall-uniqueness,miermont-brownian-map} and which arises as the scaling limit of certain uniform random planar maps.
-In particular, the quantum sphere is isometric to the Brownian map, the $\sqrt{8/3}$-quantum cone is isometric to the Brownian plane~\cite{curien-legall-plane}, the quantum disk is isometric to the Brownian disk~\cite{bet-mier-disk} and the $\sqrt{8/3}$-quantum wedge is isoemtric to the Brownian half-plane~\cite{gwynne-miller-uihpq,bmr-uihpq}.
+For example, the quantum sphere is isometric to the Brownian map and the $\sqrt{8/3}$-quantum cone is isometric to the Brownian plane~\cite{curien-legall-plane}.
 In the case when $\gamma \not= \sqrt{8/3}$, the problem of constructing a LQG metric remains open.